Mt Conness North Ridge

 I expected this to be at the edge of my ability, given my recent ankle injury and lack of high altitude training.
 Overall I’m really glad we pushed for the summit, even though it was a big day on the entry-level alpine terrain.
 I’m extra glad I completed the climb without injury.
 We had enough food, headlamp, and ability to filter water.
 So minimum suffering really.
 But it still kicked my butt, b/c I’m a solidly noob alpine climber.
 Thanks to Paloma’s guiding, we were able to mostly focus on moving and enjoying being on Mt Conness, leaving her the hard part of navigation and route finding.

-I would like to keep experiencing the beautiful of wilderness and pushing to the edge of my ability, but I feel very undertrained, especially comparing to my lifting competition prep.
+I would like to keep experiencing the beauty of wilderness and pushing to the edge of my ability, but I feel very undertrained, especially comparing to my lifting competition prep.
 It was tempting to do these kind of big objectives without training.
 If I looked at this climb solely based on the outcome like I used to, I probably would have chalked it up as a success.
 But since I’m now trying to focus on the journey and having a deep experience at each moment, doing things this way would not likely lead to enjoyable ascent to higher and more technical peaks (i.e. climbing the Whitney!)